A Complete Guide To Good SEO For Beginners

 MOZ Recommends the following as an optimal format:

 Primary Keyword- Secondary Keyword - Brand Name

 In both cases, the primary keyword precedes the brand name and you should avoid placing your brand name first when writing website titles.
-This is not to say that websites who place rand name ahead of their primary keywords perform worse than those who place brand name behind keywords.
-Some evidence suggest that this is not always the case.
-However, Google tend to consider the words you place first as more important than those you place last.
+This is not to say that websites who place brand name ahead of their primary keywords perform worse than those who place brand name behind keywords.
+Some evidence suggests that this is not always the case.
+However, Google tends to consider the words you place first as more important than those you place last.

 Note: Keep title tags between 10 to 55 characters.
 Although we have recently tested and seen title tags as long as 63 characters in Google SERPs, we strongly recommend that your title should not be longer than 55 characters because we have also seen titles as short as 50 characters.
 Google tend to present about 60 characters and rarely will show more than 55 characters.

 So, ensure that your title and descriptive tags contain the relevant keywords for the page.
 The title tag should be short and descriptive.
 The meta description tag should be a somewhat longer description of the content and should be kept at about 150 characters.